-We have many DV2019 selectees with very basic questions.
+We will have many DV2021 selectees with very basic questions.
 Let me try and address the most frequent ones here in the hope that people will read this.
 If you ask a question and I give you a link to this page, it is to indicate that your question can be answered by reading this page and using some common sense.
 Please use the links in the title at the top of this page for Frequently Asked Questions (FAQ) and the DV lottery guide.
 There is LOTS of information available on my site – so a look through the FAQ and guide will take care of most questions.

-First – two links to help those still not able to check their entry:
+Here are two links to help those still not able to check their entry:

-And for those that cannot submit their DS260
+And for those that cannot submit their DS260.

 Now – some questions.